wwoly/relevant-search/README.md

 platforms.
 In this thesis, the focus was to increase the relevance of the search results of an existing e-commerce platform and analyze how the conversion rate is affected.
-Furthermore, the conversion rate describes the percentage of the visitors that bought something from the total number of visitors on a website, and it is widely used measurement in e-commerce.
+Furthermore, the conversion rate describes the percentage of visitors that bought something from the total number of visitors on a website, and it is a widely used measurement in e-commerce.